 Education must be considered from both an academic standpoint, and from a sociological one.
-A mission must be adopted to not only teach life and job skills, but to promote a universally accepted moral initiative.
-By doing so, this and future generations can protect themselves from influence of immoral agendas that all too effectively poison their minds and hearts.
+A mission must be adopted to not only increase literacy and teach life and job skills, but to promote a universally accepted moral initiative.
+By doing so, this and future generations can protect themselves from influence of immoral and hateful agendas that all too effectively poison their minds and hearts.
 And since a stimulated mind is a productive one, the long-term effect of a diverse and enriching education will be the creation of future generations of self-sufficient, self-governing, and successful global neighbors.